ricardobrg/website/src/docs/development/ui/widgets-intro.md

 the `_ShoppingListState` rebuilds with the new widget value.
-If you wish to be notified when the `widget` property changes, override the [`didUpdateWidget()`][] function, which is passed as `oldWidget` to let you compare the old widget with the current widget.
+If you wish to be notified when the `widget` property changes, override the [`didUpdateWidget()`][] function, which is passed an `oldWidget` to let you compare the old widget with the current widget.

 When handling the `onCartChanged` callback, the `_ShoppingListState`